tanmay2612/VRcloth/websocket-backend/readme.md

-# Dev-Sketch WebSocket Backend ⚡
+# CodeSketch WebSocket Backend ⚡

-This is the **WebSocket backend** for **Dev-Sketch**, a collaborative platform that enables real-time **drawing, coding, and chatting**.
+This is the **WebSocket backend** for **CodeSketch**, a collaborative platform that enables real-time **drawing, coding, and chatting**.
 It handles live communication between users for seamless collaboration.

 ---